 People in the basin are blessed with seasonal vegetables and fruits.
 They consume it abundantly.
 Also, nuts and seeds are part of their daily eating habits.

-The Mediterranean diet supports a very low intake of red meat and processed carbs.
+The Mediterranean diet supports a very low intake of red meat and processed foods.
 However, you can still enjoy your pasta and pizza by adding to it lots of veggies.

 The Mediterranean diet recommends eating poultry, eggs, and dairy very moderately.
 Yet, lean red meat is appropriate once a week or occasionally.
 And most of all, make sure to stay active every day, as physical movement is an essential element of the Mediterranean diet to stay healthy.